Jun-WeiMao/sftp-JSch-wrapper/README.md

 It's currently compiled on Java 6.

-## :warning: Not available yet!!!

-It's an ongoing project, will release first soon.

 ## Installation

 Binaries aren't deployed on Maven Central yet, so will need to add as an external jar.